+The Environmental (E), Social (S) and Governance (G) tables break out the ESG general issues and the sector-specific issues that are most relevant to each industry group.
+Relevance scores are assigned to each sector-specific issue, signaling the credit-relevance assigned to each sector-specific issue, signaling the credit-relevance of the sector-specific issues to the issuer's overall credit rating.
+The Criteria Reference column highlights the factor(s) within which the corresponding ESG issues are captured in Fitch's credit analysis.
+The vertical color bars are visualizations of the frequency of occurrence of the highest constituent relevance scores.
+They do not represent an aggregate of the relevance scores or aggregate ESG credit relevance credit relevance.
 The Credit-Relevant ESG Derivation table's far right column is a visualization of the frequency of occurrence of the highest ESG relevance scores across the combined E, S and G categories.
 The three columns to the left of ESG Relevance to Credit Rating summarize rating relevance and impact to credit from ESG issues.
-The box on the far left identifies any ESG Relevance Sub-factor issues that are drivers or potential drivers of the issuer's credit rating (corresponding with scores of 3, 4 or 5) and provides a brief explanation for the relevance score.
-All scores of '4' and '5' are assumed to reflect a negative impact unless indicated with a ' sign for positive impact.
+The box on the far left identifies any ESG Relevance Sub-factor issues that are driver or ordential drivers of the issues of the issues. issues that are drivers or potential drivers of the issuer's credit rating (corresponding with scores of 3, 4 or 5) and provides a brief explanation for the relevance score.
+All scores of '4' and '5' are explanation for the relevance score.
+All scores of 4 and 5 are assumed to reflect a negative impact unless indicated with a '+' sign for positive impact.
 Classification of ESG issues has been developed from Fitch's sector ratings criteria.
 The General Issues and Sector-Specific Issues draw on the classification standards published by the United Nations Principles for Responsible Investing (PRI), the Sustainability Accounting Standards Board (SASB), and the World Bank.